Marysville Ring Levee

 To protect the city from a future flood, upgrades to the Marysville Ring Levee continue, with an eye on completion in 2023.

-The U.S. Army Corps of Engineers is continuing repairs to the 7.5 mile long Marysville Ring Levee, which completely surrounds and protects the City of Marysville.
-Once these repairs are completed, the newly strengthened levee will provide a 300-year level of protection, meaning there is a 1-in-300 chance in any given year that a storm could come along that is bigger than the levees were designed to handle.
+The U.S. Army Corps of Engineers is continuing repairs to the 7.5-mile-long Marysville Ring Levee, which completely surrounds and protects the City of Marysville.
+Once these repairs are complete, the newly strengthened levee will provide up to a 300-year level of protection, meaning there is a 1-in-300 chance in any given year that a storm could come along that is bigger than the levees were designed to handle.
 That is one of the highest levels of flood protection for a city in central California.

-California’s Department of Water Resources (DWR), Central Valley Flood Protection Board, Marysville Levee Commission and Yuba Water Agency all work together in support of this critical levee work.
+California’s Department of Water Resources (DWR), Central Valley Flood Protection Board, Marysville Levee Commission and Yuba Water Agency all work with the Corps in support of this critical levee work.

 Strengthening the Levee